Proper Tire Maintenance Is Crucial To Safety

-“People are always reminded to check their oil and other fluids to keep their cars running smoothly and for a long time”, says George Winkler, Owner & Proprietor of Winkler Automotive of Gaithersburg, the area’s premiere hometown service center and an AAA approved and ASE Certified operation since opening its doors in 1982.
+“People are always reminded to check their oil and other fluids to keep their cars running smoothly and for a long time”, says Dmitry Tepelboym, Owner of Tolker Auto Service of Gaithersburg, the area’s premiere hometown service center ASE Certified operation since opening its doors in 1982.
 “But we always stress treating your tires with equal importance.”

 1 – Pressure

 While most recommendations call for a monthly check of your tire pressure, Winkler recommends doing this at least every other week at a minimum.
 “A tire’s pressure can literally change in a couple minutes,” notes Tolker, who suggests using a pressure gauge every two weeks, but also walking around your car every few days to take a visual inspection of your tires.
 If a tire looks low, check its pressure right away.
 And when using a pressure gauge, also make sure your tires are not overinflated.
 This is just as dangerous to your safety as an underinflated tire.
 And finally, always make sure your spare tire is in good working order.

 2 – Treads

 Here’s a simple tip to make sure your tire’s treads are safe: Hold a penny between two fingers, with President Lincoln’s body facing toward you and his head pointing down.
 Place the head into one of the grooves where the tire’s tread looks lowest.
 If no part of his head is covered, the tire should be replaced.
 Don’t find out your treads were too low AFTER you slammed into the back of another vehicle because your car slid when you braked.

 3 – Rotate

 Rotating your tires regularly ensures maximum lifespan and even wear.
 This is paramount to safety, so Tolker suggests doing this every 5,000 miles.
 It’s inexpensive, and can be done in minutes.